OPEN: MON - FRI 8AM - 5PM

 Latex paint

 Latex-based or polyurethane-based paint is one of the most accessible forms of waterproofing plywood.
 There are plenty of colours to choose from, which can be applied using a spray gun or painted with a roller.
 You must apply two to three coats of paint for maximum effectiveness.
 Latex paint is also one of the cheapest methods.
 However, you will need to repaint it often.
 You can use latex-based for indoor or outdoor projects.
-Coating your board with latex-based paint can give your board a lovely, complex finish, but you will lose the natural aesthetics.
+A waterproof board with latex-based paint can give it a lovely, complex finish, but you will lose the natural aesthetics.

 Simple and effective